 12-year-old Sunny is taunted by classmates for looking different (her pale skin, yellow hair, and hazel eyes mixed with West African features cause her to stand out) and for being from a different place (New York-born to Nigerian parents, her family has moved back to West Africa… but neither country feels completely like home).
 In Akata Witch, Sunny discovered that she was one of the Leopard People -- those with magical abilities -- who live among regular folk.
-She and three friends used their powers to catch a ruthless serial killer who planned to awaken a monster from the spirit world.
+She and three friends used their powers to catch a ruthless serial killer who planned to awaken a monster from

 Now she is back, in a sequel filled with African magic that I have long been waiting for: Akata Warrior.
 Sunny is stronger, a year older, and many years more fierce.
 She has been hard at work studying with her demanding mentor, Sugar Cream, and working to unlock the secrets that lie within her powerful Nsibidi, or spell book.
 But time waits for no one, and Sunny must travel through worlds both visible and invisible to find the mysterious town of Osisi -- where she will meet her destiny and fight a looming and apocalyptic battle to save humanity.
 Maybe it is the way Nnedi Okofore weaves Nigerian folktales into her magic, or how that magic is so seamlessly drawn into modern-day Nigeria -- but you’ll believe this original fantasy world really could exist.